aarontaylor07/SoftwareEngineering/README.md

 Data on students is mocked up and names of students are generated using the Wu-Tang Names Generator.

+#To Run
+run "npm install" then "npm start" from the root project directory, then you should be able to access at http://localhost:3000/

 #Authors
 Noah Dillard, Skylar King, Carl Perez, Aaron Taylor